stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 If you have some investments you are not planning on touching over the next 5 years, and are aiming for a huge upside, Nvidia is the go to right now.

+&nbsp;

+&nbsp;

 **[Please connect on LinkedIn and share your thoughts 🧠](https://www.linkedin.com/in/anesshusseinali/)**

 &nbsp;

-If you want to track Nvidia you can do it safely without putting any money in.
+### If you want to track Nvidia you can do it safely without putting any money in.

 &nbsp;

-Learn investing and practice trading with unlimited money in [HelloStocker virtual trading simulator](https://www.hellostocker.com).
+Learn investing and practice trading with unlimited money in **[HelloStocker virtual trading simulator](https://www.hellostocker.com)**